findas-pty-ltd/BYFN-simple/README.md

 ```
 There should be 6 docker containers running

-Note: To debug containers that did not boot run
+**Note:** To debug containers that did not boot, run
 ```sh
 docker ps -a
 ```
 You should be able to see the container that did not boot.
-You can then use it's container id to view it's logs
+You can then use it's container 'id' to view it's logs
 and hopefully figure out why it crashed
 ```sh
 docker logs -f <container id>